puppetlabs/litmusimage/README.md

   stored.
 This will be used in the nightly build to identify if the base image has been updated.
 * Change [workflows][4] to build the new images
-* New images will be pushed to dockerhub only on pushes to the master branch, and will be updated nightly in case the base image has changed
+* New images will be pushed to dockerhub only on pushes to the main branch, and will be updated nightly in case the base image has changed

 ## Future improvements